- Feature Links

-The skipjack Dee of St. Mary’s serves as the museum’s floating classroom.
+The WM B TENNISON serves as the museum’s floating classroom.
 Our school program is a 2-hour long boating experience.
 It is designed to immerse the students in an unforgettable field-based experience aboard a part of our local history – rain or shine.
-The skipjack can accommodate up to 28 students and 2 adults.
+The vessel can accommodate up to 30 students and 3 adults.

-Students will rotate through different learning stations during the two hour sail.
+Students will rotate through different learning stations during the two hour cruise.